Ravio partners with Comp to bring you trusted Brazil benchmarks

 Frequent data refreshes also unlock the ability to track market trends – with some providers (like Ravio) surfacing live insights on which roles are in-demand or how salaries are shifting month-on-month, so you can spot compensation pressures before they become critical.

-But not all salary benchmarks are built on real-time data – depending on the benchmark provider’s sourcing methodology and subsequently, data update frequency.
+But not all salary benchmarking companies build their benchmarks from real-time data – depending on the benchmark provider’s sourcing methodology and subsequently, data update frequency.

 Traditional salary surveys from HR consultancies like Radford and Willis Towers Watson, for instance, collect data by surveying large corporates.
 Given the large-scale nature of the surveys, these salary surveys are typically conducted only once or twice a year, with data aggregated and released months after collection.